tfrei139/PoKeysMotionComponent/README.md

 This component aims to provide a simple integration of a PoKeysCNC controller into LinuxCNC.
 Simple means that it does not try provide all possible functions and features of the PoKeysCNC, but focus on the motion control and necessary IO for a simple CNC machine.

+PoKeysCNC offers high level functions on its own, such as homing, probing or jogging.
+However trying to match and adapt those functions to LinuxCNCs design is a fruitless effort.
+LinuxCNC *is* the controller and will provide the logic for all functions.
+PoKeysCNC is reduced to IO and motor controller.

 The component is split into two parts: the real time motion buffer component and the user space controller component.
 The communication with the PoKeys either through ethernet or USB will never be close to fast enough for a real time component.
 The motion buffer will grab the commanded positions, compute the necessary pulses, and stream it to a buffer.